Flapjacck/Simple-BlackJack/readme.md

 ## F.A.Q

-Q: Why do i have weird symbols on my cards.
+Q: Make file gives a error "#include <windows.h> not found"

-A: Make sure your terminal is set to UTF-8 encoding (check instalation step #4)
+A: Most likely your on mac and havent deleted the necessary code (check instalation step #3)

 ## Authors